Trae tha Truth

-Frazier Othel Thompson III (born July 3, 1980), better known by his stage name Trae tha Truth (or simply Trae), is an American rapper and record executive from Houston, Texas.
-Embarking on a musical career in 1998, he soon established himself as a prominent member of the Texas hip hop scene with his solo debut, Losing Composure (2003).
-Same Thing Different Day (2004) and Restless (2006) followed up, the latter of which was his debut on Rap-a-Lot Records.
+Frazier Othel Thompson III (born July 3, 1980), known professionally as Trae tha Truth (shortened to Trae), is an American rapper and record producer.
+Originating from Houston, Texas, he is a co-founder of the Southern hip-hop duo ABN, alongside Z-Ro, established in 2003.
+The duo's 2008 album It Is What It Is gained commercial success, peaking at #62 on the Billboard 200, #10 on the Top R&B/Hip-Hop Albums, and #7 on the Top Rap Albums.

-In total, Trae has released 11 solo studio albums, as well as 26 mixtapes and two albums as a part of the duo Assholes by Nature (ABN) with longtime friend and frequent collaborator Z-Ro.
-Trae is also known for his I'm On series of singles, which have featured a number of prominent artists since the first installment in 2011.
-He is currently signed to fellow southern hip hop artist T.I.'s Grand Hustle Records, where he was appointed the title of vice president (VP) in 2017.
+Thompson has released 11 solo studio albums, as well as 26 mixtapes and two projects as part of the duo Assholes by Nature (ABN), with Z-Ro.
+He is also known for his "I'm On" series of singles, which have featured several prominent rappers since its first installment in 2011.
+He signed with fellow Southern rapper T.I.'s Grand Hustle Records in 2012, and was named the label's vice president (VP) in 2017.

-In addition to his music career, Thompson is known for his activism and philanthropy as the founder of both Angel by Nature, a charity aimed at helping the impoverished youth of Texas, and Relief Gang, a non-profit organisation initially formed to help the people of Houston and the surrounding areas rebuild their homes, as well as provide shelter, food and education in the wake of 2017's Hurricane Harvey.
-Since forming, the group have expanded to provide aid to people in Louisiana, Mississippi, Puerto Rico, and other areas affected by natural disasters.
-Thompson's work has led to him being referred to as Houston's "Hometown Hero", and from 2008 onwards, July 22 has officially been recognised as "Trae Day" in Houston.

 Life and career

 Trae tha Truth gained exposure on the Houston rap scene in 1998, when he made his rapping debut with a guest appearance on Z-Ro's album Look What You Did to Me.
 In 2003, he began his solo career with the album Losing Composure.
 2004's Same Thing Different Day, 2006's Restless, and 2007's Life Goes On followed shortly after.
 Trae Tha Truth has also worked relentlessly with fellow Houston rapper Chamillionaire on his various Mixtape Messiah series.

-He also collaborated with Z-Ro to form the duo ABN or Assholes by Nature.
+He also collaborated with Z-Ro to form the duo ABN, or Assholes by Nature.
 They have released two albums, Assholes by Nature (2003) and It Is What It Is (2008).

 Trae Tha Truth was involved in a fight with Texas rapper Mike Jones at the 2008 Ozone Awards.
 It was recently suspected that Trae Tha Truth's music was banned from Houston's local radio Station, 97.9 The Boxx.